hailelagi/hailelagi.com/content/hacks/tsunami.md

 Deleting data can be thought about as _reclaiming_ and _destroying_.
 What happens when a program needs memory?
 If it's _statically known_ it's usually a well understood [let the compiler handle it problem](https://en.wikipedia.org/wiki/Stack-based_memory_allocation).
 Interfacing with a kernel or raw memory is complex and if a group of smart people can spend alot of time to get it right once and automagically solve it that would be nice indeed.
 This is the allure of automatic garbage collection.
 What happens when this model breaks down?

-A brief mention of rust mentioned using atomic reference counts an implementation of [reference counting](https://doc.rust-lang.org/book/ch15-04-rc.html) and in go this operation is seemingly automatic and opaque.
+A brief mention of rust mentioned using atomic reference counts an implementation of [automatic reference counting](https://doc.rust-lang.org/book/ch15-04-rc.html) and in go this operation is seemingly automatic and opaque.
 The resource allocation strategy is tightly coupled to the programming language and environment we intend our concrete key value implementation to eventually live, so at this point we bid farewall to go snippets and explore the problems of lifetimes, alignment & fragementation in rust.

 ⚠️⚠️ trigger warning `unsafe` rust ahead! ⚠️⚠️